tony2001/ngx_http_pinba_module/README.md

 And to use it you'll have to upgrade Pinba server to the latest version first.
 That said, you might want to prevent nginx overloading your network by sending tons of packets, especially if you have a heavy loaded server.
 So the module can keep the data in the buffer and will send it only when there is no free space left the buffer.
 You'll have to tweak this value yourself, I can only say that Pinba packet size depends mostly on the URLs that are requested and in general case is less than 100 bytes.

-`pinba_request_uri` - variable or a static string.
+`$pinba_request_uri` - variable.
-Use this option to specify custom script name value.
+Use this variable to specify custom script name value, the module always checks if this variable is defined and if it is, uses it.
 The default value is nginx `$request_uri` variable without its GET parameters.

-Example:
-`pinba_request_uri $document_uri;` - this is slightly different than the default value (might be updated during internal redirects etc.)
-`pinba_request_uri "custom_name";` - just a static string if you want to set it for some particular location instead of the default value.